HanWenfang/syncless/README.txt

   priority on Ctrl-<C>, so it would be the next to be scheduled).
 # TODO(pts): Evaluate how fast stack copying is.
 * !!
-TODO(pts): Allocate the pool of event_t objects on the heap, so a socket can be waited for both reading and writing at the same time.
+TODO(pts): Allocate the pool of event_t objects on the heap, so a socket can be waited for both reading and writing at the same time; and also multiple tasklets can wait on the readability of an nbfile (do we need that or is the current scheme good enough? -- the same event added twice, last wins; no, because the first will never get woken up; is a multi-wait in libevent entirely possible?)
+* !!
+SUXX: dns_compat_test segfaults

 __EOF__